 But this is not just about jumping on a band wagon.
 The Diocesan Synod also agreed an implementation plan.

 As a Parish within the Diocese of Bristol, Wroughton and Wichelstowe has registered with the Eco-Church Scheme run by the Christian environmental charity A Rocha.
 We have used this to undertake an audit of our own environmental credentials.
-As a result of this in December 2019 we were awarded the Eco-Church Bronze award.
-The Parochial Church Council has now set ourselves the task of working towards the more challenging Silver award.
+As a result of this in December 2019 we were awarded the Eco-Church Bronze award and in May 2022 we were awarded the Eco-Church Silver award.
+The Parochial Church Council has now set ourselves the task of working towards the more challenging Gold award.

 We are already a Fair Trade Church, we buy our electricity from an electricity supplier who supplies 100% renewable electricity, we have undertaken some improvements to reduce the amount of energy used in heating our buildings, we compost waste from the churchyard, we have cycle racks at both the church and the church hall, and we use real crockery rather than disposables.

 Our plans for 2022 include further changes to our buildings to reduce our energy consumption and looking at how we manage the churchyard.
 However, the church is not a set of buildings, but a community of believers and we must also look at how we change the way we live our lives to tread more lightly on the earth.